sst/guide/_chapters/code-splitting-in-create-react-app.md

 We are doing a few things here:

-1. The `asyncComponent` function takes a string (`componentName`) that is the component we are trying to load in our route.
+1. The `asyncComponent` function takes an argument; a function (`importComponent`) that when called will dynamically import a given component.
+This will make more sense below when we use `asyncComponent`.
-2. On `componentDidMount` we use the dynamic `import()` to load the container with the given name.
-In this case we are assuming the component we are trying to load is in the `containers/` directory.
-If this is not the case for your project, you can pass in the full path to this function.
+2. On `componentDidMount`, we simply call the `importComponent` function that is passed in.
+And save the dynamically loaded component in the state.
 3. Finally, we conditionally render the component if it has completed loading.
 If not we simply render `null`.
-But instead of rendering null, you could render a loading spinner.
+But instead of rendering `null`, you could render a loading spinner.
 This would give the user some feedback while a part of your app is still loading.

 ### Use the Async Component